-Summative assessment happens during or at the end of a distinct period of teaching and learning process and is planned for in advance.
+Summative assessment happens during or at the end of a distinct period of teaching and learning and is planned for in advance.
 Students are presented with opportunities to show their understanding in authentic contexts and/or unfamiliar situations and to apply it in new and flexible ways.

-- Takes place during or at the end of a unit - Gives a clear insight into students developed understanding of the key concept explored over the course of the unit. - Assess the students' knowledge and skills acquired during the unit. - Ideally, prompts students towards action.
+- Takes place during or at the end of a unit - Gives a clear insight into students developed understanding of the key concept, related concepts, global contexts and inquiry explored over the course of the unit - Assesses the students' knowledge and skills acquired during the unit - Ideally, prompts students towards action